bugcrowd/templates/templates/automotive_security_misconfiguration/infotainment/unauthorized_access_to_services/template.md

 Attempt to completely stop the vehicle for functioning if the infotainment system controls mechanical aspect of the vehicle.
 If this is possible, provide a full proof-of-concept here.
 -->

-A malicious attacker could exploit {{application}} by running commands and compromising the underlying system.
+A malicious attacker can leverage the unauthorized service(s) to escalate privileges on IVI unit and compromise internal and external communications.